Blendify/blender-manual/trunk/blender_docs/manual/game_engine/settings/render.rst

       Bake specular intensity values.
    Specular Colors
       Bake specular colors.
-Bake from Multires
+Bake from Multiresolution
-   Bake directly from Multires object.
+   Bake directly from Multiresolution object.
 Normalized
    In Displacement Mode:
       Normalize to the distance.